Turn evaporation into water resilience for AI.

 04 Allocate 25-yr WRIA™ to the operator

-A metered water benefit — net, additional and same-basin — allocated to the data center under contract, never double-counted with the grower
+A metered water benefit, net, additional and same-basin, allocated to the data center under contract, never double-counted with the grower

-77–98% less open-water basin evaporation 25–50% less irrigation water in the field Verified water benefit · VWBA 2.0 25-year WRIA™ · hardware-as-a-service
+77–98% less open-water basin evaporation 30–50% less irrigation water (site-specific) Verified water benefit · VWBA 2.0 25-year WRIA™ · water-as-a-service

 The constraint